LOLINTERNETZ/vscodeoffline/README.md

 * vscgallery - Support paging, if it's really needed (who searches 1000s of extensions anyway).
 * Investigate some form of dependency handling (if possible).
 * Investigate support for multiple versions of extensions.

+## Changelog
+1.0.8 - Added insiders support and support for extension packs.

 ## Requirements